 Save this 5% of your income on gifts to friends and relatives.
 Give back to the society what’s left.
 Donate to help the destitute and disabled.
 Help out local animal shelters.
 Be virtuous.
 At the end of the day, you’ll be happier for doing so.
 And if you’re on an extremely tight budget you can re-allocate this to the remaining jars.
 And start keeping track of this one when you’re more comfortable with it.

 The exact proportions will vary month-to-month, but if you stick to the guidelines, you will improve your current financial situation.
 It’s all about understanding how you’re spending and why you’re overspending.
 When you’re able to pinpoint your exact points of failure you can start working on solutions.
 Of course, you were not thinking of stuffing coins into 6 jars that once stored mayonnaise?
 Were you?
 There are far better tools available.
 With the rise of financial technology firms and advancement in online banking, you’re able to keep track of your spendings online.
 One particularly bright spot in the app market is ORCA.
 Not only will it help you track your expenses, but it will also aggregate all your banking accounts into one sleek interface.
 Apps like these can help you understand your spending habits and develop money management strategies for the future.
+By the way, to simplify your apps management, you can use this free app.

 Also, if you want to learn how to manage your finances more efficiently, it’s a good thing to browse through some online blogs focused on this topic.
 Here is the list of the top personal finance blogs to help you get some valuable tips and insights on money management.